 The mandatory hours must be completed with pre-approved organizations related to the school theme of the year.
 If students want to continue working in a specific place, they may do so, but the hours will count as additional hours, not as the mandatory hours required for that school year.

-Is this program in addition the CCS hours program?
+Is this program in addition the Senior Capstone?